solidfire/solidfire-sdk-python/index.md

 ------------
 **PycURL**

-The Solidfire Python SDK depends on the pycurl library which depends on an installed SSL library.
-If your installation fails due to pycurl, this is most likely due to a missing SSL dependency.
+The Solidfire Python SDK depends on the PycURL library which depends on an installed SSL library.
+If your installation fails due to PycURL, this is most likely due to a missing SSL dependency.
 OpenSSL is the recomended SSL backend for all linux flavors.
-See the pycul installation notes for further information.
+See the PycURL installation notes for further information.

 <http://pycurl.io/docs/latest/install.html#a-note-regarding-ssl-backends>